Yoloez/Yoloez/README.md

 <!-- - 🔭 I’m currently working on ... -->

-- 🌱 I’m currently learning javascript, java, bootstrap
+🌱 I’m currently learning JavaScript, Java, and Bootstrap
-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on beginner-friendly web development projects
-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with building responsive websites and understanding backend integration
-- 💬 Ask me about ...
+💬 Ask me about HTML, CSS, or anything related to UI/UX design
-- 📫 How to reach me: ...
+📫 How to reach me: [hananfijananto@gmail.com] or via LinkedIn at [[linkedin.com/in/yourprofile](https://www.linkedin.com/in/hanan-fijananto-1362152b7/)]
-- 😄 Pronouns: ...
+😄 Pronouns: he/him (ganti sesuai preferensi kamu)
-- ⚡ Fun fact: ...
+⚡ Fun fact: I love turning simple ideas into beautiful and functional websites!
   -->

 ## MY SKILLS: